An economy’s aggregate demand curve is a graph showing the total final goods and services (aggregate demand) demanded at different price levels.

 Anytime consumer sentiment changes, the aggregate demand curve shifts, all else being equal.
 Therefore, economists look closely at monthly statistics like consumer confidence.
 For the most recent consumer confidence report, use the link below:

 Changes in government policies related to taxation and spending influence taxpayers’ disposable income.
 Disposable income is the remaining income after paying taxes that households use to purchase consumable goods and services or save.
 Governments sometimes seek to increase consumer spending by cutting the personal income tax rate.
 Subsidies or transfer payments also increase disposable income.
 For example, Social Security, a transfer payment from the government to most senior citizens, increases the recipient’s disposable income and spending.
-Conversely, a consequence of increasing taxes is a drop in disposable income and consumer spending.
+Conversely, a consequence of raising taxes is a drop in disposable income and consumer spending.

 Change in Investment Spending: